wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-pid-controller.rst

 Mechanism Description
 ~~~~~~~~~~~~~~~~~~~~~
+The "Flywheel" is nothing more than:

+  * A thin, cylindrical mass
+  * A gearbox driving the mass
+  * A motor driving the gearbox

-The "Flywheel" is nothing more than a circular mass, attached to a gearbox, and driven by a motor.
-They're commonly used to propel game pieces through the air, into a target.
+Flywheels are commonly used to propel game pieces through the air, toward a target.

 In general: the more voltage that is applied to the motor, the faster the flywheel will spin.
 Once voltage is removed, friction slowly decreases the spinning until the flywheel stops.